desaiyang/aimove/README.md

 # aimove
-aimove - artificial move is a new github repository
+aimove - artificial intelligence move is a new github repository hosted in miscrosoft azure